Buying an Internet or Online Business

 Likewise, if you decide to start one from scratch, you can build a Website, and begin initially marketing for just a few thousand dollars.

 Here’s What You Need To Be Aware Of When Buying an Existing Online Business:

 - Online businesses go far beyond building a Website.
 It’s not an: "if I build it they will come" business.
 Sure, you can have clients worldwide, but they have to find you before they can buy your goods and services.
 If not, it would be like Wal-Mart opening a new store with more products at deeper discounts, then locating it ten miles offshore in the ocean.
 Even if they offered a 50% discount off every item, nobody could make the trip to the store.
 You need to figure out how to get people to the store (the Website).
 In other words, you need to market the business and figure out how to get the store to the land where all the people are (translation – how to get people to your site).

 - You’ll need to do extensive research to learn about the competition, the industry, products, competition, etc. It’s not as easy as finding out about a local bricks-and-mortar business.

 - You need a bullet-proof non-compete clause with the seller since it’s so easy for them to open up a competing business in another name, country, etc. That is why you MUST have a large balance of sale as part of the deal.

 - Make sure that any products or services being sold, if not proprietary, are going to be available to you from the various suppliers.

 - If the business relies on email marketing campaigns, investigate how they get their lists and prospects.
 No matter how great email marketing is, spam is out of control.
-It will eventually become highly regulated with massive penalties for offenders.

 - Stay away from fads or any products that may become subject to government intervention or stricter controls, such as pharmaceuticals.